 8. Learn Some Geography

-Early on in the maze (and after the stone section), there’s a huge ivy-covered dome with some rock and mineral exhibits.
+Early in the maze (and after the stone section), we came upon a huge ivy-covered dome with some rock and mineral exhibits.

 9. Admire The Art